chef/chef-web-docs/content/reusable/md/unified_mode_troubleshooting.md

 #### Apply Properties in the Code Block

 This pattern declares the sub-resource in one code block and then changes it in the next code block.
-This is the preferred pattern in unified mode because all resources execute in order at compile time.
+This is the preferred pattern in Unified Mode because all resources execute in order at compile time.

 ```ruby
 dhcp_subnet "#{new_resource.name}_sharedsubnet_#{subnet}" do